Error996/bdvl/README.md

 Calling `ldd` on any dynamic binaries will not immediately reveal the location of the rootkit's shared library.
 Calling `ldd` as a regular user will throw a read/write error, and calling `ldd` as root user will grant us sufficient permissions to quickly uninstall and reinstall the rootkit after showing a 'clean' ldd output to the root user.
 Further fogging the location of the rootkit's library.</br>
 </br>
 #### User credential logging
 bedevil logs successful authentication attempts on the box it is installed on, but <b>also</b> will now log all outgoing ssh credentials.
-Successful authentications on the box are logged in your hidden directory, and outgoing ssh credentials are logged to /tmp/utmp (provided it is present and has sufficient write permissions).
-Still a WiP.
+Successful authentications on the box are logged in your hidden directory, and logged outgoing ssh credentials are available in your hidden directory.
 <hr>

 #### Backdoor